Fluxus: Influences

 An immediate predecessor of Fluxus, according to Maciunas, was the Gutai group which promoted art as an anti-academic, psychophysical experience, an "art of matter as it is" as explained by Shiraga Kazuo in 1956.
 Gutai became connected with a sort of artistic mass-production, anticipating Fluxus's trademark, i.e., ambiguity between the cultivated and the trivial, between high and low.
 Indeed, avant-garde art in Japan tended toward informal rather than conceptual elements, radically opposing the extreme formality and symbolism found in Japanese art.

 In the 1950s New York music scene there could be discerned many issues related to the post-war disenchantment experienced by many throughout the developed world.
 Such disillusionment in itself presented a case for commitment to Buddhism and Zen in everyday matters such as mental attitude, meditation, and approach to food and body care.
 It was also felt, however, that there was a general need for a more radical artistic sensibility.
 The themes of decay and of the inadequacy of the idea of modernity in artistic fields were adopted, partly from Duchamp and Dada and partly from consciousness of the uneasiness of living in contemporary society.

 It is said that Fluxus challenged notions of representation, offering instead simple presentation.
 This, in fact, corresponds to a major difference between Western and Japanese art.
 Another important Fluxus characteristic was the elimination of perceived boundaries between art and life, a very prominent trend in post war art.
-This was exemplified by the work and writings of Josheph Beuys who stated, "every man is an artist."
+This was exemplified by the work and writings of Joseph Beuys who stated, "every man is an artist."
 Fluxus's approach was an everyday, "economic" one as seen in the production of small objects made of paper and plastic.
 Again, this strongly corresponds with some of the fundamental characteristics of Japanese culture, i.e., the high artistic value of everyday acts and objects and the aesthetic appreciation of frugality.
 This also links with Japanese art, and the concept of shibumi, which may involve incompleteness, and supports the appreciation of bare objects, emphasizing subtlety rather than overtness.
 The renowned Japanese aesthetics scholar Onishi Yoshinori called the essence of Japanese art pantonomic because of the consciousness of no distinction between nature, art and life.
 Art is the way to approach life and nature/reality corresponding to actual existence.